LS2 Intersection Bioinformatics

 Why this intersection?

-This newly created intersection thus materializes the fact that bioinformatics and life sciences feed from each other.
-Through activities that will be determined by its board, this intersection aims to 1) create additional bridges between the two disciplines, 2) foster collaborations between SIB Members and LS2 Members, and 3) accelerate the development of methods and tools supporting the latest experimental developments.
+The intersection was founded in June 2019, together with SIB Swiss Institute of Bioinformatics, materializing the fact that bioinformatics and life sciences feed from each other.
+Through activities determined by its board, this intersection aims to 1) create additional bridges between the two disciplines, 2) foster collaborations between SIB Members and LS2 Members, and 3) accelerate the development of methods and tools supporting the latest experimental developments.

 The Bioinformatics Intersection welcomes any LS2 member willing to discover more about bioinformatics and participate in common activities.

-SIB Group Leader, Computational Intelligence for Computational Biology.
+SIB Group Leader, Computational Intelligence for Computational Biology, HEIG-VD

 Paulina Pacak